 The Australian Library of Art, The State Library of Queensland

-Private and Corporate collections: Australia, Argentina, Brunei, Denmark, France, Sweden, United Kingdom, U.S.A.
+Private and Corporate collections: Australia, Argentina, Brunei, Canada, Denmark, France, Sweden, United Kingdom, U.S.A.

 PORTRAIT COMMISSIONS

-Ida welcomes portrait commissions in both her distinctive canvas paintings in colour, or her raw black & white, charcoal / graphite drawings on paper.
+Ida welcomes portrait commissions in both her distinctive paintings on canvas, or her raw black & white, charcoal / graphite drawings on paper.
 She has captured large characters such as Bob Katter MP, the late legendary musician, conductor and educator Richard Gill AO, to humble countrymen of the North.
 Commission pricing is determined by size, medium and format.

 Studio visit by appointment - telephone +61 (0)450 355537